microsoft/project-rome/Android/how-to guides/getting-started-rome-android.md

         }

         @Override
-        // Connected Devices platform also needs the app's client id to initialize public String getClientId() {
+        // Connected Devices platform also needs the app's client ID to initialize public String getClientId() {
-            // recommended: retrieve client id previously and store as a global constant.
+            // recommended: retrieve client ID previously and store as a global constant.
-            // The client id is provided when you register your app on the Microsoft developer portal return CLIENT_ID;
+            // The client ID is provided when you register your app on the Microsoft developer portal return CLIENT_ID;
         }
     },